![]() |

 [Contractor Response]Silver Line uses a low grade vinyl, where the Simonton and Softlite both use a high grade vinyl.
 This means they are not made particularly well which leads to air leakage.
 Overall I think they look very cheap.
 I wouldn't recommend Silverline for a home you intend living in, but they are good enough for a rental property.
 I am sure you will be able to get a cheap Silverline estimate, also bear in mind that if you go with Silverline you will probably need to replace them more quickly than with the better vinyl window companies.
 In terms of energy efficiency, design and performance, then look at the HiMark or OKNA.

 Anderson Silver Line Windows vs GorellI am replacing nine windows and my contractor has recommended either Anderson vs Silverline windows.
-I am really nervous because all the reviews I have read have been very poor.
-I saw the Gorell windows and know they also have their fair share of bad reviews.
-I live in a small townhouse and I need a standard window that is double hung.
+However, I am really nervous because all the reviews I have read have been very poor.
+Recently, I saw the Gorell windows and know they also have their fair share of bad reviews.
+Currently, I live in a small townhouse and I need a standard window that is double hung.
 All I want is a window that works properly, I am not asking for too much.
-Any advice is appreciated.
+I appreciate any advice that you have.

 [Contractor Response]The problems I have noticed with Silverline, especially the 8500 series is the installation.
 I have had so many clients telling me they hate the Silver Line they had installed in the past because they leak.
 But the truth is that these windows need to be installed properly to reduce air leakage.
 I would recommend you pay a little more and go with Gorell or Soft-lite, they are both good quality options and you'll like their slim frame.